timraay/Archon/MAPROTATION.md

 However, if the time is below 2 PM, the conditions applied to Belaya won't be met either.
 In that case there is no other map or pool to fall back to, and no map will be queued by RCON.
 Note that when a map invalidates after it was first queued and there is no other map to fall back to that map will still remain queued.

 ## Map Cooldown
-Every time a map is played a cooldown is applied.
-This value is nothing more than the amount of maps that have to be inbetween the same map being queued again.
-So if I have a cooldown of 3, the map needs to be changed 3 times first before it can be queued again, since every map change the value is decreased by 1.
-Since map change has to be detected, the default and minimum map cooldown is 1.
+The module keeps track of how many rounds ago a map was last played.
+This can be used to ensure the same map is not queued too soon after it is first queued.
+But unlike the other two conditions, this one can be applied in two different ways.

+Since the tool can only detect match ends by map change, there has to be a global cooldown of at least 1, which is the default value.
+You can adjust this value however, by adding the `map_cooldown` key directly to the root tag, as can be seen in the below example.

-In the below example, 4 maps are in the rotation.
+Now let's talk about its behavior a little bit more.
+There are 4 maps are in the rotation.
 The cooldown completely ignores pools and duplicate maps, meaning that if Gorodok RAAS v1 has a cooldown, Gorodok RAAS v2 can still be selected.
-Following that same logic, if I'd have Gorodok RAAS v1 elsewhere in my custom rotation as well, that still couldn't be selected.
+Also, if I'd have Gorodok RAAS v1 elsewhere in my custom rotation as well, that still couldn't be selected if it was still under cooldown.
 ```json
 {
     "map_cooldown": 3,